smbape/node-umd-builder/README.md

 Similar to [handlebars-brunch](https://github.com/brunch/handlebars-brunch).

-At the time I started this library, [handlebars-brunch](https://github.com/brunch/handlebars-brunch) was not using the latest version of handlebars and I was using the new features.
+At the time I started this library, [handlebars-brunch](https://github.com/brunch/handlebars-brunch) was not using the latest version of handlebars and I was using handlebars the new features.

 ```coffeescript
 exports.config =